wohaco/despace/venus.md

 |:--|
 |![](f/aob/venus/venus_atmosphere_ru.png)|

 The CO₂‑rich atmosphere generates the strongest greenhouse effect in the Solar System, creating the surface temperature of ~ 735 K (462 ℃, 864 ℉), higher than that used for sterilization, hotter than [Mercury’s](mercury.md) (min surface temperature of 53 K, −220 ℃, −364 ℉, & maximum — 700 K, 427 ℃, 801 ℉), even though Venus is nearly twice Mercury’s distance from the Sun & thus receives ~ 25 % of Mercury’s solar irradiance.
-The highest Venus point, Maxwell Montes, is the coolest point with a temperature of ~ 655 K (380 ℃; 715 ℉) & pressure of ~ 4.5 MPa (45 bar).
+The highest Venus point, Maxwell Montes, is the coolest point with a temperature of ~ 655 K (380 ℃; 715 ℉) & pressure of ~ 4.5 ㎫ (45 ㍴).

 Thermal inertia & the heat transfer by the lower atmosphere winds mean that the surface temperature doesn’t vary significantly between the planet’s two hemispheres, those facing & not facing the Sun, despite Venus’ extremely slow rotation.
 Surface winds are slow (a few km/h), but because of the atmosphere high density at the surface they exert much force against obstructions, & transport dust & small stones across the surface.
 This alone would make it difficult for a human to walk through, even without the heat & pressure.
 The high altitude winds become faster over time.

 Above the dense CO₂ layer there are thick clouds consisting mainly of H₂SO₄ formed by a chemical reaction of SO₂ & H₂O.
 Clouds at different levels have different compositions & particle size; they reflect & scatter ~ 90 % of the sunlight that falls on them back into space, & prevent surface visual observation.
 The permanent cloud cover means that although Venus is closer to the Sun than Earth, it receives less sunlight on the ground.
-Strong 300 km/h (185 mph) winds at the cloud tops go around Venus about every 4 ‑ 5 Earth days (**atmosphere superrotation**); the winds’re ≥ 60 times faster than its rotation, whereas Earth’s fastest winds’re only 10 ‑ 20 % of the rotation speed.
+Strong 300 ㎞/h (185 mph) winds at the cloud tops go around Venus about every 4 ‑ 5 Earth days (**atmosphere superrotation**); the winds’re ≥ 60 times faster than its rotation, whereas Earth’s fastest winds’re only 10 ‑ 20 % of the rotation speed.

 The atmosphere is divided into 4 layers that never get mixed. <mark>TBD</mark>